 We love our Alberta summers, but the hot weather can cause some stifling temperatures inside the house.
-A central air conditioning system can keep your home cool, so when you’re ready to come inside from the great outdoors, you’ll be perfectly comfortable.
+A central air conditioning system can keep your home cool.
+When you’re ready to come inside from the great outdoors, you’ll be perfectly comfortable.

 Energy efficient AC units are designed to use your current duct system to cool the entire house.
-The large compressor and outdoor coil is the AC you see outside, and it is connected by refrigerant lines to an indoor coil that is installed in the furnace.
+The large compressor and outdoor coil is the AC you see outside.
+It is connected by refrigerant lines to an indoor coil that is installed in the furnace.

 How does a central air conditioning system work?

 Doesn’t the air conditioner just blow cold air?
 Not quite.

 In the simplest terms, your air conditioner will use energy to take the heat away from the inside of your house.
 AC units most commonly use a compressor cycle to move that stifling heat from the inside to the outside of your house.
 Basically, it uses a refrigerant that is constantly changing back and forth from a gas and liquid state.
 When it changes from liquid to gas, it absorbs heat.
 Then when it changes back to a liquid, it releases it.

 The compressor cycle will push this liquid along as it absorbs heat and starts to change into a gas.
 When it reaches the indoor coil, the all the liquid will now be a low temperature gas.
 That gas is then compressed into a high-temperature vapour and sent to the outdoor coil where it is pushed into the air outside.
 Then the refrigerant becomes a liquid and goes back into the system to repeat the process.